On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: General theory for random design regression

 respectively.
 If we regard these maps as being defined on $\mathbb R^D \subseteq \Theta$, and if $\Pi$ is a Gaussian prior $\Pi$ supported in $\R^D$, then we obtain the posterior measure $\Pi(\cdot|Z^{(N)})$ with probability density $\pi(\cdot|Z^{(N)})$ on $\mathbb R^D$ as in (\ref{postbus}).

 The main results of this section are Theorems \ref{thm:gen:wass} and \ref{thm:gen:func}, providing convergence guarantees for a Langevin sampling method for the posterior distribution that depend polynomially on model dimension $D$ and number $N$ of measurements, and which hold on an \textit{event} (i.e., a measurable subset $\mathcal E$ of the sample space $(\R \times \mathcal O)^N$ supporting the data $Z^{(N)}$) of the form On $\mathcal E_{conv}$ the negative log-likelihood $-\ell_N(\theta)$ will be strongly convex in some region $\mathcal B \subseteq \mathbb R^D$, while $\mathcal E_{init}$ is the event that allows one to initialise the method at some (data-driven) $\theta_{init}=\theta_{init}(Z^{(N)})$ in that set $\mathcal B$.
 Finally, intersection with $\mathcal E_{wass}$ further guarantees that the posterior measure $\Pi(\cdot|Z^{(N)})$ is close in Wasserstein distance to a \textit{globally} log-concave surrogate probability measure $\tilde \Pi(\cdot|Z^{(N)})$ which locally coincides with $\Pi(\cdot|Z^{(N)})$ up to proportionality factors.
 In applying the results of this section to a concrete sampling problem, one needs to show that all the events $\mathcal E_{conv}, \mathcal E_{init}, \mathcal E_{wass}$ have sufficiently high frequentist $P_{\theta_0}^N$-probability, where $\theta_0$ is the ground truth parameter generating data (\ref{eq:data}).
 For the event $\mathcal E_{conv}$ we provide a generic method in Lemma \ref{youtube}, based on a stability estimate for the linearisation of the map $\mathcal G$ combined with high-dimensional concentration of measure techniques.
-The events $\mathcal E_{init}$ and $\mathcal E_{wass}$ are somewhat more specific to a given problem, see Remark \ref{cleverchap} for more discussion.
+Techniques for controlling the respective probabilities of $\mathcal E_{init}$ and $\mathcal E_{wass}$ are discussed in Remark \ref{cleverchap}.

 We will assume the set $\mathcal B \subseteq \mathbb R^D$ of local convexity to be of \textit{ellipsoidal} form. \begin{defin} A norm $|\cdot|$ on $\R^D$ is called ellipsoidal if there exists a positive definite, symmetric matrix $M\in \R^{D\times D}$ such that $|\theta|^2=\theta^TM\theta$ for any $\theta\in\R^D$. \end{defin} Throughout this section, for some centring $\theta^* \in \mathbb R^D$, scalar $\eta>0$ and ellipsoidal norm $|\cdot|_1$ with associated matrix $M$, let $\mathcal B$ denote the open subset of $\mathbb R^D$ given by